pixelbreaker/garmin-strava-automator/readme.md

 ***Automatic Garmin uploads to Strava, plus automatic archiving***

-Somewhat insprired by @thegingerbloke 's [Pi Python Garmin Strava](https://github.com/thegingerbloke/pi-python-garmin-strava).
+Somewhat insprired by [@thegingerbloke](https://github.com/thegingerbloke/)'s [Pi Python Garmin Strava](https://github.com/thegingerbloke/pi-python-garmin-strava).

 Garmin Strava Automator [GSA] takes the pain out of uploading your activities after a long ride or run.
 Get home, plug your Garmin device into your Mac (Window support soon...) and GSA uploads the activity to Strava, and